danyspin97/danyspin97-site/content/blog/tt_development_update_2.md

 that key/value pairs in this section will be written into the environment.
 This is important because the environment keys are stricter than usual: only `[A-ZA-z0-9_]` is supported and the first character cannot be a number.
-Another advantage is that here trailing spaces can be spot at a first glance, as they might be a problem with some service/user configuration.
+Another advantage is that here trailing spaces can be spotted at a first glance, as they might be a problem with some service/user configuration.

 ```